cbelden/inriver-model-reporter/README.md

 navigating to ```Server > MODEL``` and choosing to "Download current model".
 If you would just like to experiment with the tool, there are two sample models in the ```data/``` directory at the root of the repository.

+## Platform
+Built and tested on Windows 8.1 running iojs v.1.5.1